Inserting Images into topics

-Although you can link a non-relative image path from your local or network drives, this is not recommended as these images are not part of your project and so are not compiled into help file or published to the Web server when publishing via FTP.
+Although you can link a non-relative image paths from your local or network drives, this is not recommended as these images are not part of your project's hierarchy, and so are not compiled into the help file and not published to the Web server when publishing.

 And voila your topic now looks like this:

 You can also link a Web URL like this either directly or by using the image dialog: